LUNAR-ARC/Open-Source-Hackathon-Submissions/Submission/LegalAId.md

 ## Open Source Readiness

-- [YES] My project is public on GitHub
+- [x] My project is public on GitHub
-- [YES] My repository has a proper README.md
+- [x] My repository has a proper README.md
-- [YES] I have added setup/installation instructions
+- [x] I have added setup/installation instructions
-- [NO] I have added screenshots/demo where possible
+- [x] I have added screenshots/demo where possible
-- [NO] I have added a license file
+- [ ] I have added a license file
-- [YES] My project is original and built/updated during the hackathon period
+- [x] My project is original and built/updated during the hackathon period

 ---